The Art of Wasting Time

 Use tapping to approach feelings of guilt about self-care anytime you notice them.
 It may take 10 minutes, or it may take weeks or months to get to the root of the feelings.
 AND I promise it’s worth it.
 You’ll resolve many other seemingly unrelated issues on your journey to a more peaceful life.

 Want to learn how to customize your tapping for your needs?
-Schedule a free 15-minute call with me.
+Check out my book Emotional Freedom Techniques: The Art of Managing Stress Through EFT Tapping.

 Keep Calm and Tap On!